occlum/occlum/README.md

     // Mount points and their file systems
     //
     // Limitation: configuring mount points by modifying this config file is not
-    // supported at the momement.
+    // supported at the moment.
 The default configuration is shown below.
     "mount": [
         {
             "target": "/",